 • Complexity in Management: Managing an account with multiple independent owners may require clear agreements to ensure smooth operation.

-As of 2024, TIC accounts have gained popularity among non-family co-investors, comprising approximately 15% of joint accounts in the U.S. This trend reflects a growing preference for individual control and flexibility in estate planning.
+TIC accounts have gained real traction among non-family co-investors in recent years, making up roughly 15% of joint accounts across the U.S. That shift reflects a growing appetite for individual control and flexible estate planning within shared investment structures.

 Joint Tenancy with Rights of Survivorship (JTWROS)